-- Closure of the void-structures of concrete on application of load;
+- Closure of the void-structures of concrete on the application of load;

 - Squeezing of water from within the cement gel when the concrete is loaded,

-- Flow of cement-water paste, in a viscous state, causing a permanent shrinkage under load;
+- The flow of cement-water paste, in a viscous state, causing a permanent shrinkage under load;

 - Readjustment of aggregates under load.

 It is believed that the proportion of mix and the type of cement used in concrete have a profound influence on the rate of creep.